gul2u/geopy/README.md

-# YelpKml
+# GeoPy

-A Python-based script hacked together in an attempt to convert a list of Yelp urls into a Google Map.
+A Python-based script hacked together to convert a list of Yelp urls into a Google Map compatible KML file.

-Given Google's limited support of web service APIs for constructing maps dynamically, the next best thing that doesn't require use of Google Map's JavaScript API is to construct a KML document and upload it through Google Map's interface - the end result: a Yelp to Kml conversion script.
+Google's web service APIs currently lack support for constructing maps dynamically without a hosted web application w/ their Javascript API, thus the need for scripting together a KML document to be uploaded through Google Map's interface.

 You can read more about Google's Map APIs below:
   * [JavaScript API v3](https://developers.google.com/maps/documentation/javascript/tutorial)